 Looking for the perfect alternative to “vending machine” snacks?
 This April, celebrate National Soy Foods Month and discover the popular substitute to today’s traditional grab-and-go bites.
 Soy foods are loaded with healthy nutrients and protein.
 They also have lower cholesterol and saturated fat levels than animal foods.
 The result?
 A multitude of healthy snack options for you and your family.

-National Soy Foods Month - History
+National Soy Foods Month timeline